danielballan/jupyterhub-share-link/README.md

   "share" links that it can verify the recipient has not tampered with.
-* A small notebook server extension for exposing ``JUPYTER_IMAGE_SPEC``, an environment variable in a new server REST endpoint, and a labextension that adds button to the notebook toolbar.
-These are kept in [danielballan/jupyterhub-share-link-labextension](https://github.com/danielballan/jupyterhub-share-link-labextension).
+* A small notebook server extension for exposing ``JUPYTER_IMAGE_SPEC``, an environment variable in a new server REST endpoint, and a labextension that customizes the behavior of the 'Copy Share Link' context menu item.
+  Bother the server extension and the labextension are in the repository [danielballan/jupyterhub-share-link-labextension](https://github.com/danielballan/jupyterhub-share-link-labextension).

 The file-copying occurs via the notebook's ContentsManager, so there is no need